Cold Brew at Home

 A Simple Guide

-Cold brew coffee has become increasingly popular, and for good reason - it's delicious when brewed well.
-You will enjoy little or no bitterness, and increased sweetness and flavor.
+Cold brew is delicious when brewed well.
+Enjoy little or no bitterness, with a smooth texture and increased sweetness.
 It's also a very simple process.
 The most difficult part is patience, because a good home cold crew coffee needs about 16 or more hours to brew.

 Some more things to consider